MrThomasM/TeamDeathMatch/README.md

 # TeamDeathMatch.altis
 This is a team deathmatch game mode for the Arma 3 game.
+The project is still work in progress. i have made the base frame so far.
+The game can be ran in its current version.

 Work in progres.